Honey and Clover

-An anime television series adaptation by J.C.Staff was broadcast for two seasons on Fuji TV.
+An anime television series adaptation produced by J.C.Staff was broadcast for two seasons on Fuji TV.
 The first 24-episode season aired from April to September 2005; the second 12-episode season aired from June to September 2006.
 It is also the first show to premiere on the Noitamina programming block.
 The series was also adapted into a live-action film premiered in July 2006, and two separate live-action television dramas in 2008, one broadcast in Japan on Fuji TV from January to March 2008, and the other broadcast in Taiwan on CTS from May to August of the same year.